michix10/Castro/PRIVACY_POLICY.md

 # Privacy Policy
-## Last modified: 26.08.2017
+## Last modified: 09.03.2018

 ## General information
-This application developed by one person - Pavel Rekun with help of designer - Aleksandr Karpilovich.
+This application developed by - Pavel Rekun and designed by - Aleksandr Karpilovich.

-You can contact us via email: pavel.rekun.development@gmail.com
+You can contact me via email: pavel.rekun.development@gmail.com

 ## Data collection
 Castro gathers anonymous usage data by using Firebase.
 Castro does not collect any personal information such as email addresses, names, addresses, phones, etc.